 The purpose: the app displays the outfits that users have already worn on any particular day.

 The steps: from the main screen, users click on “My Outfit History”.
-The page displays the outfits that users have worn on a particular day, starting from today.
+This screen displays the outfits that users have worn on a particular day, starting from today.
 If users have worn several outfits on the same day, all of them will be listed in chronological order, starting with the one worn earliest on that day.
 User can click on any of them and they will be navigated to the “Outfit Preview” to see a more detail picture of the outfit.

 2.3.7 Laundry bag